On the (In)Security of Loading Machine Learning Models: When secure is not secure (RQ2)

 \mypar{ClamAV} All model scans reported “No issue.”
 This result is expected, as ClamAV is a general-purpose malware scanner and is not designed to detect \ac{ML} framework-level threats.

-\mypar{Protect AI} Protect AI’s Guardian~\cite{ProtectAIGuardian} scanner defines a set of threats associated with model sharing~\cite{ProtectAIThreats}.
-When a model is uploaded to Hugging Face, the scanner checks the files against these threat definitions and generates a report that alerts users if any threats are detected.
-In our test, this mechanism returned matches for \hyperref[keras_first]{KV.\ref*{keras_first}}, \hyperref[keras_second]{KV.\ref*{keras_second}}, and two baseline models.
+\mypar{Protect AI} Protect AI’s Guardian~\cite{ProtectAIGuardian} scanner defines a set of model-sharing threats~\cite{ProtectAIThreats}.
+When a model is uploaded to Hugging Face, the scanner checks the files against these definitions and generates a report that alerts users if any threats are detected.
+In our test, this scanner returned matches for \hyperref[keras_first]{KV.\ref*{keras_first}}, \hyperref[keras_second]{KV.\ref*{keras_second}}, and two baseline models.

 For \hyperref[keras_first]{KV.\ref*{keras_first}}, the \ac{PoC} triggered the threat “\textit{PAIT-KERAS-301: Keras Model Custom Layer Detected at Model Run Time,”} which explicitly covers cases where non-Keras layers are included within a Keras model.
 This corresponds exactly to the basic \ac{PoC} we uploaded, confirming the tool’s ability to identify such cases.
 This result was somewhat expected, as following the publication of the CVE associated with \hyperref[keras_first]{KV.\ref*{keras_first}}, Hugging Face announced new Protect AI threat definitions, explicitly citing our CVE as an example of the type of threat detectable through those updates~\cite{MorganPAI6Months}. \hyperref[keras_second]{KV.\ref*{keras_second}} was instead flagged as “suspicious” under the threat \textit{“PAIT-KERAS-100: Keras Model Lambda Layer Can Execute Code At Load Time.”} However, as demonstrated by our baseline models, this threat definition is generic and triggered by the presence of \texttt{Lambda} layers, rather than their internal operations.
 As a result, benign \texttt{Lambda} layers also trigger this warning, leading to false positives.
-This may, in turn, reduce users' perceived severity of alerts due to alert fatigue.
+This may, in turn, reduce users' perceived severity due to alert fatigue.
 Interestingly, the baseline containing a \texttt{Lambda} layer that invokes \texttt{/bin/sh} in a \texttt{.keras} file was not flagged (i.e., a false negative), while the equivalent model in \texttt{.h5} format (\hyperref[keras_third]{KV.\ref*{keras_third}}) did not produce any label.
-Overall, this test raises concerns regarding the reliability and accuracy of this particular threat definition.
+Overall, this test raises concerns regarding the accuracy of this particular threat definition.

 Regarding the Skops models, the pickle file for \hyperref[skops_third]{SV.\ref*{skops_third}} was correctly detected, as expected for a standard (malicious) pickle file.
 However, neither of the \texttt{.skops} files for \hyperref[skops_first]{SV.\ref*{skops_first}} or \hyperref[skops_second]{SV.\ref*{skops_second}} raised any issues.
 This is consistent with the fact that no threats are explicitly defined for Skops in Guardian.
 However, it is concerning that these cases were flagged as “No issue” rather than returning a more neutral (and informative) label indicating a lack of compatibility.